harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### If we abort the pipeline and a step is being executed, will it be immediately stopped or it will finish the step task execution and after that abort the execution?

-When you abort a pipeline, the pipeline will finish executing its current task and then stop execution.
-For further details you can refer [here](https://developer.harness.io/docs/platform/pipelines/abort-pipeline/#key-considerations).
+When you [abort a pipeline](https://developer.harness.io/docs/platform/pipelines/failure-handling/abort-pipeline), the pipeline will finish executing its current task and then stop execution.

 ### Do we support referencing a ldap secret?